Researchers say Ethnic-Related Stressors Contribute to High Blood Pressure

 • Trying yoga or other types of relaxation techniques

-Patient First Wellness Center Urges You to Not Gamble with Your Health
+Patient’s Choice Medical Center Urges You to Not Gamble with Your Health

 Many Las Vegas urgent care clinics have long wait times and charge high fees for services.
 As a result, many people (both locals and visitors) often neglect their health because they can’t afford to pay the medical bills.
 These individuals could actually be gambling with their lives, if they put off having any medical concerns looked into for too long.
 Hypertension is a prime example of such a condition that needs treatment.